concretio/SMOCKER/messages/template.upsert.md

 Use `--fieldsToExclude` or `-e` to exclude specific fields from test data generation for a given object.
 This setting applies only at the object level and cannot be defined at template level.

+# flags.fieldsToConsider.summary

+Specify object fields to exclude from test data generation.

+# flags.fieldsToConsider.description

+Use `--fieldsToExclude` or `-e` to exclude specific fields from test data generation for a given object.
+This setting applies only at the object level and cannot be defined at template level.

 # Examples

 - `sf template add -t <template-name> <global flags with values -f,-x,-c,-l>`